The Front-Line Manager's Guide to Creating an Onboarding Process That Actually Works

 "I just lost another new hire after six weeks.
 That's the third one this quarter."

-As a front-line manager, you know the pain of watching promising talent walk out the door before they've had a chance to make an impact.
+Organizations with structured onboarding programs see 50% higher new hire retention.
+As a front-line manager, you know the pain of watching promising talent walk out the door.

-The Real Cost of Poor Onboarding (And Why You Should Care)
+The Real Cost of Poor Onboarding

-But consider this: the cost of replacing an employee can range from 100% to 300% of their salary.
-You know what that means for your budget.
+The cost of replacing an employee can range from 100% to 300% of their salary.
+Poor onboarding isn't just about turnover costs:

 • Lost productivity while positions sit empty